 The Solomon Islands must be the best concealed secret of the South Pacific!
-It has everything one could wish for in a tropical island – breathtaking views, warm and welcoming locals, shark callers and even war damaged wreckages!
+It has everything one could wish for in a tropical island – breathtaking views, warm and welcoming locals, shark callers and even war damaged wreckage!
 It also happens to be one those last remaining places on earth that are still under some kind of European political and religious control.
 It is the kind of place where you can come any time you like, and wish you could never leave.
 That is once you are able to find it on the map and reach there!

 This Solomon Islands country travel guide will help you with a comprehensive introduction to the country, and give you all the information you may need to plan your trip.
 There is a wide variety of things to see and do here, and hopefully you will get quite a bit of an insight into the possibilities!
 One of the best ways to see the highlights and experience the local culture is to take a Solomon Islands tour.

 The charm of the Solomon Islands comes from the fact that it so unlike a typical tourist hosting country.
 Unless you are part of a tour, you will see that outside the capital city of Honiara, travel and planning is left to you, and there is hardly any structured arrangement for tourists.
-You will see very few visitors about, and those who come can be found mainly in the hotels of Honiara or busy scuba diving in the islands of Uepi, Gizo or Mundo.
+You will see very few visitors about, and those who come can be found mainly in the hotels of Honiara or busy scuba diving in the islands of Uepi, Gizo or Munda.

 Useful information on this page includes:

 Check out our Solomon Islands weather page for current conditions and temperatures inSolomon Islands, along with details about the best time to visit the Solomon Islands and a detailed six-day Solomon Islands weather forecast.

 Telephone: The country code for the Solomon Islands is 677.
 For numbers within the country there are no specific area codes.
 The connectivity is pretty bad and there are frequent problems in the line.